 The market for our products is characterized by rapid technological advances, changes in customer requirements, changes in protocols and evolving industry standards.
 For example, industry associations such as the Advertising Research Foundation, the Council of American Survey Research Organizations, the Internet Advertising Bureau, or IAB, and the Media Rating Council have independently initiated efforts to either review online market research methodologies or to develop minimum standards for online market research.
-In April 2011, comScore Direct was accredited by the Media Rating Council.
-Any standards adopted by U.S or internationally based industry associations may lead to costly changes to our procedures and methodologies.
-As a result, the cost of developing our digital marketing intelligence products could increase.
+While certain comScore products and methodologies have been accredited by industry bodies such as the Media Rating Council, any standards adopted by U.S or internationally based industry associations may lead to costly changes to our procedures and methodologies, and costly efforts to update our accreditation or obtain accreditation if necessary to maintain continued adoption of our products and methodologies.
+As a result, the cost of developing our digital media analytics products could increase.
 If we do not adhere to standards prescribed by the IAB or other industry associations, our customers could choose to purchase products from competing companies that meet such standards.
 Furthermore, industry associations based in countries outside of the United States often endorse certain vendors or methodologies.
 If our methodologies fail to receive an endorsement from an important industry association located in a foreign country, advertising agencies, media companies and advertisers in that country may not purchase our products.
 As a result, our efforts to further expand internationally could be adversely affected.